 In 2018, we made donations to the Tawa Youth and Families Trust, the Tawa Community Patrol and Tawa Menzshed.

 How is Spring into Tawa funded?

 Spring into Tawa is funded by stallholder fees, sponsorship and grants.
 We apply to local organisations for grants.
 The 2019 event will be funded with the generous support of grants from the Tawa Community Board, the Hutt Mana Community Trust and sponsorship from One Agency - Tamsin Davidson, Speedy Signs and The Borough.

 How do I get a stall at Spring into Tawa?

-Applications for 2019 will open in late May - please email firstname.lastname@example.org to be added to the email list to be notified when applications open.
+Applications are now open - click on the "Register my stall" button on the right of this page.
 In previous years, we have had more people wanting stalls than we had space for.
 If this is the case again this year, we will operate a waiting list.